This is Part I of a two part Blog post on licensing in our industry.

 I recently had an unsettling incident in my own salon that has inspired this post.
 First, some history before I explain.

-- My blog is for my clients.
+- My blog was originally intended for my clients.
 I was blogging before it was called’ blogging’.
 In 2006 I would attach “notes to my clients” on our website.
 Later these posts would be termed “blogs” by the online industry.
 Since then I have learned (and it is flattering) that many in the beauty industry read my blog.
-This post, in particular, is very much for all salon clients.
-I am writing it to inform them of some startling facts about our industry.
+This post in particular is very much for all salon clients, perhaps some professionals too.
+I am writing to inform of some startling facts about our industry.

 - I have a passion for keeping my industry professional.
 It will inspire the real professionals (who are properly licensed) to say, “it is about time someone addressed this problem”.
 Those of you who perform and charge people for beauty services that you are not licensed to perform- may be upset by what you are about to read.

-I became skilled at makeup because of the need to perform it through the years in my salon.
+I became skilled at makeup because of necessity.
+I rose to occasion as the need to perform it through the years in my salon during fashion week or photo shoots, but it’s not my first love in beauty like hair.
 Let me explain.
-Most cosmetologists are hair stylists or at least they want to be.
-It takes years to develop a solid clientele for hair and even longer to build a name for yourself.
+Most cosmetologists are hair stylists and colorists, or at least they want to be.
+Some salon owners, and chain salons like Beauty Brands, require them to do all services within the license for higher productivity.
+Full books mean more cash flow.
+I won’t do this because I myself wont do services I am not passionate about, like nails.
+Plus I feel a stylist will have lower burn out rate doing what they love.
+In an industry known for low long term success rate, I believe this creates a better salon culture if they can focus on what they love and develop those skills.
+It takes years to develop a solid clientele for hair and even longer to build a real reputable name for yourself.
 Plus, hair is usually what is focused on in school.
 Schools educate in biology, anatomy and chemistry and how those subjects are relative to our trade but they barely cover makeup.
 At least that’s how it was in the nineties.
-Applying chemicals to your head less than 1 inch from your brain heightens the importance of those skills over makeup.
+Sanitation, studying for board specific topics and coloring are prioritized.
+One can see why applying chemicals to your head less than 2 inches from your brain is elevated in importance over makeup.
 Beauty school instructors believe those subjects should take priority.
 I agree.
 The beauty schools only have a year to teach you all the things I listed above that I’m licensed for.
-Sharp instruments and chemicals near and on the head should take precedence over lipstick!
+YES, sharp instruments and chemicals near and on the head should take precedence over lipstick!
 They briefly teach makeup and skincare and encourage continued education to students beyond school if you’re going to perform these services.
-However, they did teach quite a bit about sterilizing tools, cross contamination and communicable skin disease.
+Most cosmetology schools say “when you pass boards that gives you a licence to learn.”
+If you can find a salon willing to mentor that is.
+That’s becoming rare.
+However schools teach quite a bit about sterilizing tools, cross contamination and communicable skin disease.

 That evening I did some reflecting.
 I remembered a year earlier someone had called the salon saying” Hello I am the assistant of so and so, who is a celebrity (oh that word!) makeup artist and she is educating salons and beauty schools for a 3 day class which is normally $1200.
 She is offering a special for the price of $900.
 When would you like to book and how would you like to pay?”
 I was a little shocked at the bold call.
 My family owns a construction company.
 I felt like that would be like us calling a homeowner and saying “the price of our luxury 3 tier deck is $20,000 but we are offering it for $15,000, when do you want us to build it and how would you like to pay?”
 At the time I thought, “Wow, do salons actually buy that?”
 I just said, “No thank you. “ Thinking back that night on the whole situation, I remembered that it was Sheila!
-If the whole purpose of Beauty schools (which are privately owned mind you)is to teach a student to become a licensed cosmetologist, why is she giving classes there??
-Probably because like me, they were confused about freelance work.
+If the whole purpose of Beauty schools (which are privately owned mind you) is to teach a student to become a licensed cosmetologist, why is she giving classes there??
+Did the schools not vet freelance educators?

 In the meantime check here to see if who you are paying for beauty services is actually licensed or not!
 All you have to do is enter a service providers name and the county.
 This is a database for LICENSED people, so if their name does not show up, they are not licensed and have no right to charge for beauty services.